 COME WANDER THE WET MILE

-For additional days/hours and offerings for each location, visit individual websites.
+For days/hours open and offerings for each location, visit individual websites.

-For additional days/hours and offerings for each location, visit individual websites.
+For days/hours open and offerings for each location, visit individual websites.

 |

 1. Savage & Cooke American DistilleryFounded by celebrated winemaker and distiller Dave Phinney, Savage & Cooke is a remarkable repurposing of Buildings 45 & 65, at the end of the building ways in the Historic Core of Mare Island.
-Enjoy a tour of the facility and a private tasting by appointment running at 11:00 AM, 1:00 PM and 3:00 PM.
-While standing tastings can be enjoyed at our tasting room bar by appointment or walk in.
+Enjoy a tour of the facility and a private tasting by appointment, or come by the restaurant Thursday - Sunday from 12pm-7pm to taste their full range of spirits, craft cocktails, fried chicken, and soulful sides.

 |